josefs/Gradualizer/Notes.md

   "Gradual Typing with Union and Intersection Types"

   http://www.dptinfo.ens-cachan.fr/~vlanvin/Papers/icfp17.pdf

+* It'd be nice to be able to give interface types to atoms so that we can type check calls to `apply`.
+We can reuse *behaviours* for this purpose.
+A behaviour essentially defines an interface.
+But we could also infer interfaces based on export lists.

+  The typing rule for `apply` will require that the `Module` argument is a subtype of the interface containing the `Function` with the type of its `Arguments`.

 * Ultimately it would be nice to change the compilation of erlang to take advantage of the type information.
 That is a long way away though, especially since it is an unsolved problem how to compile casts in